kkzaki3973/AppIntro/README.md

     limitations under the License.
 ```

+## BrowserStack

+This project is tested with BrowserStack

 ## Apps using AppIntro 📱

 If you are using AppIntro in your app and would like to be listed here, please open a pull request and we will be more than happy to include you: